woven-visionai/wts-dataset/README.md

 ### Update List <a name="update"></a>

-- [ ] List of main views used for annotation.
+- [ ] List of views used as main reference during annotation.
 - [ ] First frame bbox for each segment.
 (70% provided)
 - [ ] Generated bbox for target pedesrian and vehicle.
 - [ ] Evaluation code.